AndyYuen/podman-ai-lab-to-rhoai/README.md

 </li>
 <li>
-We've added an 'AUTH_TOKEN' environment variable since now we are using the Authorino Operator to provide token-based security.
+We've added an 'AUTH_TOKEN' environment variable since now we are using the Authorino Operator to provide token-based authentication.

 ![Chatbot Environment Variables](img/app-env-variables.jpg)

 </li><li>
-Next, we disable certs verification to avoid the 'Connection error' when accessing the model server which uses self-signed certs and add token authenticaion by changing the ChatOpenAI constructor.
+Next, we disabled certs verification to avoid the 'Connection error' when accessing our model server which uses self-signed certs and added token authenticaion by changing the ChatOpenAI constructor.

 ![Chatbot RAG](img/app-token-certs-verify.jpg)

 </li>

 <li>
-You can build your own image using the Containerfile and push it to your own repository or you can use my image: <br />
+You can build your own image using the Containerfile and push it to your own repository or you can use a prebuilt image: <br />
 <b><i>quay.io/andyyuen/elastic-vectordb-chat:0.5.</i></b>
 </li>
 <li>